Trow-Registry/trow/INSTALL.md

 Installation Instructions
 =========================

+## Install with TLS

 ***These instructions modify nodes in your cluster.
 Only run on test clusters currently.***

 The following instructions install the Trow registry on Kubernetes, with a certificate signed by the Kubernetes CA. They have been tested on both minikube (with the KVM2 driver on Linux) and GKE.

  - If you're running on GKE or have RBAC configured you may need to expand your rights to be able to create the needed service-account: